lucyyu24/lucyyu24.github.io/_posts/2022-11-11-spiritual-obesity.markdown

 meta: life
 ---

-> A word of caution: this post could come across as judgmental towards obesity --- know that it's not my intent.
+> A word of caution: this post could come across as judgmental towards obesity --- it's not my intention for it to seem that way.

 I'm at a multi-day party this weekend and instead of declaring bankruptcy on my daily writing challenge I’m leaning into it.